Configuring Migration Manager

 Default Behavior

 A default configuration file is installed by the main Migration Manager installer, but if Migration Manager can’t find a configuration file for any reason, a default configuration file is created.
-The default configuration file is always created on the local system (as opposed to the file share where Migration Manager is located) in the local program data directory C:\ProgramData.
+The default configuration file is always created on the local system (as opposed to the file share where Migration Manager is located) in the local program data directory C:\ProgramData

 License File Location

 For Migration Manager versions that use a license file, the location of the license file may be specified within the configuration file.
 The default location is the root of the installation folder.
 This can be changed by using a text editor to modify the configuration xml file.
-In the configuration file, add (or modify) the License Store section name and License Store Location Setting Key, with the desired path to the license file, to the Profile section of the configuration as shown below.
-Move the mmlic.lic file to the specified folder.
+In the configuration file, add (or modify) the License Store

-The configuration file should include the following within the Profile section:
+The configuration file should include the following within the Profile

 <Section name="License Store">